Healing nervous system – Fear of Abandonment Series: PART 3

-→ Part Two: Fear of Abandonment Nervous System Responses
+→ Part Two: The Wound of Abandonment

-Healing isn’t about collecting more information.
+Healing nervous system strategies are not only about collecting more information.

 If you’ve been learning all the theory yet still react the same way, you know this truth in your bones: awareness doesn’t create access to change.